fredeil/INF-2202/eksamen-2017/eksamen-2017-lf.md

 > what characterizes the different kinds of data that we typically find in these containers?
 You should cover traits like
 > retention, latency before data becomes available, data types, etc.

+The hot, warm and cold paths are different "levels" of a logging/monitoring system.
+They all contain data from the same sources, butthe kinds of information they get are different.

+The __hot path__ is used to get immediate feedback about the health of the system.
+Information shows up in the hot path within a minute of an event occurring, but there usually isn't enough information for a deep dive to find the problem.
+The information is usually in the form of aggregated values like response times (average and percentiles) and number of errors.
+This path gives more of an bird's eye view of the system being monitored so we can tell its general state at a glance.

+Information in the __hot path__ is not stored for long periodsof time.The warm path is mostly used for debugging recent errors.
+The information in the warm path includes things like session logs for usersand stacktraces and is available within 5 to 15 minutes after the events have occurred.
+This information can be quite verbose and is only useful for a limited amount of time, so it is usually not stored for more than a week.

+The __cold path__ is used for long term storage.
+This information is usually stored in aggregated form and is used to get a long term overview of the systems health.
+Information shows up after a day or more to account for differences in time zones and transient failures that can occur in data centers.
+This information is often stored for years.

 ### 3b - Guids binary/string representation

 > Guids are often used for identifying sessions, users, or anything else that needs to be globally unique/distinguishable.